IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/resource-packages/brent/basic-resource/creating-resource.md

 lmctl project create --type Resource --rm brent
 ```

 Each resource requires a resource descriptor in YAML format that is located in the 'Definitions/lm/resource.yaml' file of the resource package.
-The format of this file is defined by the [TNCO Resource Descriptor YAML Specification](/reference/descriptor-specification/resource-descriptor).
+The format of this file is defined by the [TNC-O Resource Descriptor YAML Specification](/reference/descriptor-specification/resource-descriptor).

 # Add Resource Descriptor